-The only difference is that when dealing with pests on an aquaponics farm is that the health of the fish has to be kept in mind.
-Several pest control methods work wonders on unwanted critters, but will also cause harm to fish.
+The only difference is, when dealing with pests on an aquaponics farm, the health of the fish has to be kept in mind.
+Several pest control methods work wonders on unwanted critters, but will also cause harm to the fish.

 Our farm currently has several species of carnivorous plants:

 - Cape Sundew (Drosera capensis)

 - North American Pitcher Plant (Sarracenia)